The Untold History of Women in Bourbon: A Guide

 Key Takeaways

-- Bourbon’s roots are female: From managing the first family distilleries to writing the original sour mash recipes, women were the uncredited experts who built the bourbon industry from the ground up.
+• Bourbon’s roots are female: From managing the first family distilleries to writing the original sour mash recipes, women were the uncredited experts who built the bourbon industry from the ground up.

-- Prohibition created female pioneers: When the industry was forced underground, women like Mary Dowling didn’t just survive; they thrived by making bold moves, like relocating an entire distillery to Mexico, cementing their legacy as strategic and defiant leaders.
+• Prohibition created female pioneers: When the industry was forced underground, women like Mary Dowling didn’t just survive; they thrived by making bold moves, like relocating an entire distillery to Mexico, cementing their legacy as strategic and defiant leaders.

-- Today’s women are shaping bourbon’s future: A new generation of female distillers, blenders, and brand leaders are pushing the industry forward by introducing innovative production methods and building inclusive communities where all enthusiasts can connect and learn.
+• Today’s women are shaping bourbon’s future: A new generation of female distillers, blenders, and brand leaders are pushing the industry forward by introducing innovative production methods and building inclusive communities where all enthusiasts can connect and learn.

-Meet Bourbon’s Founding Mothers
+Meet the Founding Mothers of Bourbon

 When you picture the early days of American whiskey, you might imagine rugged men toiling over copper stills.
 But that picture is missing some of its most important figures.
 The truth is, women have been at the heart of bourbon since its very beginning, shaping the spirit and the industry in ways that have been overlooked for far too long.